fossjoseph/RedHatToolsInstaller/README.md

 ## SYSTEM REQUIREMENTS

 **System Resources**

-I can set up a full satellite for a P.O.C in 4 hours with:
+I can set up a full satellite for a P.O.C in 3 to 4 hours with:

 * 4 CPU
 * 22 GB ram